 Takes up counter space

 Each burner has a separate timer, on-off switch, and temperature control and display, meaning you can use them independently.
-They also come with a 30-second safety shutoff, just in case you lift off the pan but forget to turn off a burner.
-For the most even heating, and to avoid pan overlap with the controls that are aligned flat with the burners, Cuisinart recommends sticking with pans no larger than the burners’ 6- and 7.5-inch diameters.
+They also come with a 30-second safety shut-off, just in case you lift off the pan but forget to turn off a burner.
+For even heating and to avoid pan overlap with the controls that are aligned flat with the burners, Cuisinart recommends not using pans with diameters smaller than 4.7 inches.

 Best Budget: Duxtop 8100MC Portable Induction Cooktop Countertop Burner